 Besides being lovable companions that will give you years of joy, dogs are furry alarms (or, if they’re big and scary, furry bodyguards) who will alert you to someone lurking outside.
 Unfortunately, that someone could just as easily be a squirrel.
 A squirrel who wants to kill you and everyone you care about.

-You Don’t Need An Alarm, Just The Sign
+You Don’t Need A Security Alarm, Just The Sign

 If you can’t afford the alarm system, buy the sign.
-You’re trying to make your house look better defended than the neighbors.
+You’re trying to protect your home by making it look better-defended than the neighbors.
 Can’t afford a sign?
 Just cut out an arrow pointing to your next door neighbor and write “rich people” on it.